Up the Boers!

 “Silly billies: mob of young cubs yelling their guts out….
 Few years’ time half of them magistrates and civil servants.
 War comes on: into the army helterskelter: same fellows used to.
 Whether on the scaffold high.”

 Bloom astutely notes that some youthful political radicals become more conservative as they age and take respectable jobs.
-It’s easy to see a parallel in young people who were free-wheeling hippies in the 1960’s but voted for Reagan in the ‘80’s.
+It’s easy to see a parallel with free-wheeling hippies in the 1960’s who later voted for Reagan in the ‘80’s.
 It’s also easy to see how Bloom’s sympathies might dry up if he had turned up at the protest volitionally, but then got in over his head when the police turned on the crowd.
 I don’t agree with commentators who say that it would be totally out of character for Bloom to attend a political protest.
 He has a streak of stubborn righteousness in him and is willing to defend an underdog, even when it’s more prudent to remain silent.
 We see this most clearly when he goes toe to toe with the Citizen in “Cyclops,” at the risk of his own safety.
 In another passage in “Cyclops,” we also learn about a rumor from John Wyse that “...it was Bloom gave the ideas for Sinn Fein to Griffith….”
-It’s fun to speculate that Bloom might have given Arthur Griffith this idea during a brief stint in the pro-Boer protest movement, though there’s no reason to think this is what Joyce actually meant.
+It’s fun to speculate that Bloom might have given Arthur Griffith this idea during a brief stint in the pro-Boer protest movement, though there’s no evidence that this is what Joyce actually meant.

 On the other hand, Bloom openly professes support for the British side throughout Ulysses.
 When the crowd turns on Bloom in “Circe,” he is accused of booing Joe Chamberlain.
 Bloom defends himself by emphasizing his loyalist cred: